Now more than ever, many entrepreneurs are seeing other businesses copy their brand names / trademarks online. This is called trademark infringement.

 In essence, online businesses are popping up every day and it’s only a matter of time before one of those businesses infringes on your brand name / trademark.

 The truth is that you can either defend your trademark online or you can do nothing and watch how others use your brand name, confuse your customers and profit from your goodwill and hard work.

 Also, register ALL of your trademarks.
 A trademark is anything that identifies your business in commerce.
 Examples are logos, slogans, domain names, words, product packaging, etc. Trademarks take time and energy to create, make sure to protect and defend all of them.

 The trademark defense process explained above is somewhat similar to using copyright DMCA for the online defense of your creative content.
 This is so because registering the original work of art (script, song lyrics, musical composition, photograph, audiovisual work, graphic works, etc.) with the US Copyright Office, serves as proof of ownership.
 Therefore, copyright registration also makes the process of defending your copyrightable content online easier.

 Empower yourself with ways to defend your intellectual property rights online.
-Solid Rep will help you register your trademarks and register your copyrights.
+The intellectual property lawyers at Solid Rep will help you register your trademarks and register your copyrights.
 Furthermore, if your intellectual property rights are currently being copied or infringed, contact Solid Rep. We will analyze your case and defend your intellectual property.